 East Richmond District 4: Incumbent Soheila Bana has been unofficially reelected

-The winner needs more than 50% of the votes cast in the race to win, and Bana had 67% as of late Tuesday night.
+The winner needs more than 50% of the votes cast in the race to win, and Bana had 67% as of the June 10 results update.

 Mayoral race